lrchma/LR-WebUI-Layouts/README.md

 # WebUI-Layouts

-This repository contains a collection of LogRhythm WebUI Dashboard & Analyse layouts that focus on a clean dataset view to highlight areas of interest.
+This repository contains a collection of LogRhythm WebUI Dashboard & Analyse layouts that focus on providing a clear and simple  view to highlight areas of interest.
 Not all metadata fields will be popualted by all log sources, and so these layouts focus on high value metadata fields that are common to all log sources.
+When you find something of interest, it's recommended to either switch to a specific application centric view, or make use of the megagrid.

 The use of standard Widgets (Bar Charts with the focus on the value field) and colour schema provide an intuative view upon large sets of metadata.
 In addition, time based layouts and top/bottom views provide a quick way to detect outliers.

 All have been Created using LogRythm 7.2.x and default to 4 column width layout.
 It's suggested to use the WebUI keyboard shortcuts for (L)ogs, (C)ase and (I)nspector to retain maximum screen estate while using the LogRhythm WebUI.